Evaluating causal effects on time-to-event outcomes in an RCT in Oncology with treatment discontinuation: Acknowledgments

 \section{Acknowledgments}

-Veronica Ballerini is supported by the European Union - Next GenerationEU, UNIFI Young Independent Researchers Call - BayesMeCOS Grant no. B008-P00634. \\ Alessandra Mattei and Fabrizia Mealli thank the Department of Excellence 2013-2027 funding provided by the Italian Ministry of University and Research (MUR). \\ {\it Conflict of Interest}: None declared.
+Veronica Ballerini is supported by the European Union - Next GenerationEU, UNIFI Young Independent Researchers Call - BayesMeCOS Grant no. B008-P00634. \\ Alessandra Mattei and Fabrizia Mealli are supported by the Italian Ministry of University and Research (MUR), Department of Excellence project 2023-2027 ReDS `Rethinking Data Science' - Department of Statistics, Computer Science, Applications - University of Florence. \\ {\it Conflict of Interest}: None declared.